Financial Aid Satisfactory Academic Progress

 Appeal Form

-The paper Financial Aid Appeal form is only available at the Student Financial Services Offices located at the Pecan, Mid Valley, or Starr County campuses.
-You may submit the form in person or upload it with supporting documents using the Financial Aid Upload Documents App in JagNet.
+The Financial Aid Appeal Form is now available online and may be submitted in person at the Student Financial Services offices located at the Pecan, Mid Valley, or Starr County campuses.
+You may also upload the form and any supporting documents using the Financial Aid Upload Documents App in JagNet.

 Students must submit supporting documentation for the special circumstances they mention in their appeal statement.
 Appeals submitted without supporting documentation will not be approved.

-Processing/reviewing Appeals may take up to seven weeks during peak registration times.
+Processing/reviewing Appeals may take up to two weeks during peak registration times.
 Appeals are reviewed by the date they are received.

 Appeal decisions made by the Student Financial Services Office are final, and the U.S. Department of Education cannot overturn a decision made by the school.
 Appeal decisions will be posted in the student’s STC JagNet portal under Financial Aid Notifications.